-Top Ten Questions to Ask Perspective Interactive Exhibit Vendors
+Top Ten Questions to Ask Prospective Museum Interactive Exhibit Vendors

 Once your initial project is identified, provide prospective vendors the answers to these ten questions along with a list of “must-haves” and “like-to-haves.”
 These answers will help guide their proposal and will assist them in personalizing their approach.